The bitingly funny alt-rom-com is coming back to Netflix for one final season

 What have the creators said about the show?

-Speaking to Vulture earlier this year, Judd Apatow explained the modus operandi of Love: “We just try to be as real as we can be.
+Speaking to Vulture earlier this year, Judd Apatow also pinned down the modus operandi of Love: “We just try to be as real as we can be.
 That’s the aesthetic of the show… Hopefully life is funny enough that if you just accurately portray it, there’ll be comedy.”
 Readers, rest assured, it’s bloody funny.